 Complete with over 500,000 gallons of water, this vast wave pool provides all the delights of the beach.
 Relax on the sand or hop in the water to catch the waves.
 Either way, you’ll find your beachy experience deeply refreshing.

 You and your loved ones will laugh together as you make your way down this 60-foot slide on a tube.
-A total of three slides are included in this attraction; two are fully enclosed, with an open-air option also provided.
-All slides are equally enjoyable.
+There are three slides; two are fully enclosed, one has an open-air option, and all are equally enjoyable.

 Complete the Bert & Ernie water slide experience with this tube-based adventure.
-This slide may be designed for solo adventurers, but you and your companions will have a lot to discuss once you meet again at the splashy conclusion.
+This may be designed for solo adventurers, but you and your companions will have much to discuss once you meet again at the splashy conclusion.

-Grab a few friends or family members and take on this monster of a slide together.
-Each raft swirls and swishes around for six stories of fun before navigating a giant funnel and ending in a joyful splash that’s almost as amazing as a pan of fresh cookies.
+Grab a few friends or family members and take on the biggest monster of the water park together.
+Each raft swirls and swishes around for six stories of fun before navigating a giant funnel and ending in a joyful splash almost as amazing as a pan of fresh cookies.

 After checking out the family slide named after the park’s hungriest character, it’s time to take on the most satisfyingly grumpy slide.
 Don’t be surprised if grouching gives way to giggles as you and your companions splash your way to the bottom.

-Embrace your competitive side in a slide journey that begins with an enclosed tunnel and includes a 180-degree turn.
-The brightly-colored slides deliver a race like no other — in which every participant, regardless of the results, feels like a winner.
+Embrace your competitive side in a journey that begins with an enclosed tunnel and includes a 180-degree turn.
+The brightly-colored slides deliver a race like no other — in which every participant feels like a winner regardless of the results.

-These 60-foot body slides may seem simple at first glance, but there is no denying that they deliver major thrills.
-Both enclosed and open-air slides are available, with all ending in a splash pool.
+Appearing simple at first glance, there is no denying that these 60-foot water rides deliver major thrills for older kids.
+Both enclosed and open-air options are available, with all ending in a pool.

-The littlest tykes at Sesame Place will adore this Elmo-themed water attraction, which includes six slides and plenty of opportunities to splash around.
-This is where tiny Sesame Street fans can feel like a big deal — and where parents can feel confident that their children will be fully entertained.
+Little ones and small children at Sesame Place San Diego will adore this Elmo-themed water area, which includes six slides and plenty of opportunities to get wet.
+This is where tiny Sesame Street fans can feel like a big deal — and where parents can feel confident that their younger kids will be fully entertained.

-There are plenty of slides and interactive features to count and explore at this water playground.
-Youngsters in need of refreshment — but not enthused about the theme park’s taller slides — will have a wonderful time splishing and splashing in this welcoming water wonderland.
+Opening in summer 2023, there will be plenty of water slides and interactive features to count and explore at this water playground.
+Little kids in need of refreshment — but not enthused about the theme park’s taller water attractions — will have a wonderful time splishing and splashing in this welcoming, multi-level water wonderland.
+Pack water shoes for this watery adventure at San Diego Sesame Place!

 Shows & Parades